Sl3dge78/gb_emu/README.md

 Just another GameBoy emulator made for fun and learning.
-The code base is pretty messy, and there's still a lof of work to do to make it fully functionnal.
-But it can currently play Tetris' start screen properly (that bit where the game plays on its own).
-It also features a full memory map view of the key places, breakpoints, and dissassembly.
+Features a full memory map view of the key places, breakpoints, and dissassembly.
 Run fairly smoothly on my machine.
 No optimization done at all.

 # Use